readthedocs/ethicalads.io/content/pages/publisher-policy.md

 ## Payouts

+We currently have a **70% revenue share** with publishers which is around industry standard but slightly higher.
+This means you get 70% of the money that we make.

 We handle payouts once a month, with a minimum payment of **$50**.
 Our goal is to get payment to our publishers by the 15th of the month,